lf-edge/ekuiper/docs/en_US/guide/connector.md

 # Connectors

-[LF Edge eKuiper](https://www.lfedge.org/projects/ekuiper/) is an edge lightweight IoT data analytics/streaming software that can be run on all kinds of resource-constrained IoT devices.
+In the realm of stream processing, the ability to seamlessly interact with various data sources and sinks is of paramount importance. eKuiper, being a lightweight edge stream processing engine, recognizes this necessity and incorporates it through the use of "connectors."

-Connectors in eKuiper serve as the interface for data ingestion and dispatch within the stream processing framework.
+Connectors in eKuiper serve as the bridge between the processing engine and external systems, including databases, message brokers, or other data stores.
+By leveraging connectors, eKuiper can ingest data from diverse sources, process it in real-time, and then dispatch the processed data to the desired destinations.
+This ensures that eKuiper can be integrated into a wide variety of environments and use cases, from IoT edge devices to cloud-based infrastructures.
 They are categorized into two primary types:

 - **Source Connectors**: Responsible for ingesting data into the eKuiper platform from various external sources.
 - **Sink Connectors**: Handle the dispatch of processed data from eKuiper to external sinks or endpoints.